Edward Addison: Battle of the Beams

 No. 80 Wing was later incorporated in 100 (Bomber Support) Group, which was formed at Radlett in November 1943 under Addison (by now promoted to air commodore and later to air vice-marshal) to operate radio-countermeasures as part of RAF Bomber Command.
 By the end of the war 100 (BS) Group was based at Bylaugh Hall in Norfolk with 13 operational squadrons flying a variety of aircraft equipped for radio countermeasures and De Havilland Mosquito intruders directly to attack Luftwaffe night fighters.

 Later career

 Addison retired from the RAF in 1955 to a civilian career, maintaining a close involvement with the electronics field until his retirement as Director of Intercontinental Technical Services in 1975.

-In 1977 Addison appeared in the BBC television programme The Secret War episode "The Battle of the Beams".
+In 1977 Addison appeared in the BBC television documentary series The Secret War, in episode one; "The Battle of the Beams".

-Addison died at Weybridge, Surrey, on 4 July 1987, aged eighty-eight.
+Addison died at Weybridge, Surrey, on 4 July 1987, aged 88.